Thelma Beryl Lowe1,2,3,4

 Predeceased: Percival Lowe, Gwendolyn Lowe, Derwin Reginald Haight, Gary Haight, Debbie Haight, Delmer Haight and Elaine Haight.1

-See the footnotes below for a link to an article about the wedding of Derwin and Thelma that appeared in the newspaper the at Winnipeg Free Press published in Winnipeg, Manitoba, 4 January 1951 .4
+See the footnotes below for a link to an article about the wedding of Derwin and Thelma that appeared in the newspaper the Winnipeg Free Press published in Winnipeg, Manitoba, 4 January 1951 .4

 In the obituary of Percival John Lowe who died 12 July 1972, his daughter, Thelma Haight, of Cartwright, was listed as a survivor.3